ttnleipzig/regenfass-docs/README.md

 ### Quick - Introduction

-The quickstart is made for people who want to start right away.
-It is not made for people who want to understand how it works.
-If you want to understand how it works, you can read the [documentation](https://ttnleipzig.github.io/regenfass-docs/).
-If you want to start right away, you can follow the following steps:
+The quickstart is made for people who want to start right away and deep knowledge about IoT with the Arudino Framework.
+If you want to understand how it works, you can read the [documentation](#hardware).

 ### Quick - Hardware overview